 Guyanese Duff (Steamed Dumplings)

-- 2 cups all purpose flour or Gluten Free All Purpose Flour
+- 2 cups all purpose flour Use Gluten Free All Purpose Flour for gluten free option

 - ¼ cup brown sugar